Former middle school teacher, turned bouncer-around-at-random-shit-jobs, and then freelancer.

 So I made Live Work Travel to give them to you.

 My whole life I knew there had to be something more.
-The go to college, get a job, work hard, retire, die thing just didn’t do it for me.
-Still, it wasn’t until my 30s that I was able to break away f rom this pattern of doing what everyone else around me was doing (and getting the same shitty results).
+The go to college, get a job, stick it out, work hard, retire, then die, thing just didn’t do it for me.
+Still, it wasn’t until my 30s that I was able to break away from this pattern of doing what many around me were doing (and getting the same shitty results).